anuzx/anuzx/README.md

 <h1 align="left">Hi !
 I'm Anuj 👨‍💻</h1>

 ***I'm a cybersecurity enthusiast and I like to code in C , Java and Python.
-I also like Linux and open source software.***
+I also like Linux and open source softwares.***

 <h6 align="center">